Inter Milan Hall of Fame

 This is a list of Inter players who have been inducted into the club's Hall of Fame.

 History and regulations

 Inter's Hall of Fame was launched in 2018 as a yearly competition as part of the initiatives for the club's 110th anniversary.
 To be eligible, players must have made at least 60 competitive appearances for Inter, have won at least one trophy with Inter, and have been retired for at least three years.

-In the first two editions (2018 and 2019), fans decide through electronic voting four shortlisted players, one for each position (goalkeeper, defender, midfielder and forward).
-Then, four winners were decided (a goalkeeper, a defender, a midfielder and a forward) among three candidates from each position through the votes from:
+During the initial two editions in 2018 and 2019, fans used electronic voting to select four shortlisted players, one for each position (goalkeeper, defender, midfielder, and forward).
+Subsequently, winners in each category (a goalkeeper, a defender, a midfielder, and a forward) were determined from three candidates per position through voting from: